netxms/netxms-doc/admin/glossary.rst

     provide additional monitoring options.

   Monitoring Agent
-    NetXMS or SNMP agent that provides information to :term:`NetXMS Server`.
+    NetXMS or SNMP agent that provides information to NetXMS Server.

   CDP
     Cisco Discovery Protocol  is a Cisco proprietary protocol that runs between